erikeldridge/erikeldridge.github.com/_posts/2018-03-05-bureaucracy.md

 ---
 title: Bureaucracy ⛰️
 layout: post
-date: 2018-03-25 14:49:58 -0700
+date: 2018-03-25 16:47:41 -0700
 tags:
 - org
 ---
 # Problem statement

-Bureaucracy, as delegated authority, has a role, but can be frustrating to work with.
+Bureaucracy, as delegated authority, has a role, esp wrt removing single points of failure, but can be frustrating to work with.

 # Solutions